 Study design, setting, sampling, and definition of variables: This cross-sectional study was conducted in the Diabetes and Endocrine Center in Al-Kindy Teaching Hospital, Baghdad, Iraq, from June to November 2020.
-The included cases included patients with type 2 DM for a minimum of one year and older than 18 years.
+The included cases were patients with type 2 DM for a minimum of one year and whose age was greater than 18 years.
 Patients who were mentally unstable, critically ill, or unable to respond were excluded.
 The included patients were classified into two groups according to their HbA1c status.
-The patients with HbA1C of \geq 7 were considered uncontrolled, and those with HbA1C of <7 were considered controlled.
+The patients with HbA1C of ≥7 were considered uncontrolled, and those with HbA1C of <7 were considered controlled.
 The cases were selected as a consecutive sample.

 Data Collection Tool: A questionnaire was developed and filled out through direct patient interviews.
-The questionnaire included sections on demographics (age, gender, educational level, marital status, smoking status, employment status, average family income, alcohol drinking, and body mass index), lipid profile (total cholesterol, triglycerides, high-density lipoprotein cholesterol (HDL-C), and low-density lipoprotein cholesterol (LDL-C)). disease characteristics and (comorbidities, duration of DM, fasting blood sugar (FBS), HbA1C level, medications used, selfmonitoring of blood sugar, physical activity classified as sedentary, occasional, or regular physical activity, healthy diet, and medication adherence using the Morisky Medication Adherence Scale-8 (MMAS-8)).
+The questionnaire included sections on demographics (age, gender, educational level, marital status, smoking status, employment status, average family income, alcohol drinking, and body mass index), lipid profile (total cholesterol, triglycerides, high-density lipoprotein cholesterol (HDL-C), and low-density lipoprotein cholesterol (LDL-C)), and disease characteristics (comorbidities, duration of DM, fasting blood sugar (FBS), HbA1C level, medications used, self-monitoring of blood sugar, physical activity classified as sedentary, occasional, or regular physical activity, healthy diet, and medication adherence using the Morisky Medication Adherence Scale-8 (MMAS-8)).

 Statistical Analysis: Version 22 of the Statistical Package for Social Sciences (SPSS) was used to analyze the data.
-Frequencies and percentages were used to present categorical data.
-Pearson's Chisquare test assessed the statistical association between categorical variables.
+For the presentation of categorical data, frequencies, and percentages were used.
+Pearson's Chi-square test assessed the statistical association between categorical variables.
 Logistic regression analysis was carried out to identify the significant unconfounded factors connected to the control status of DM.
 A P-value of <0.05 was regarded as statistically significant.